Arctic Spatial Data Infrastructure (Arctic SDI)

 The custom map below is being delivered via the Arctic SDI Geoportal.
 Web developers can create dynamic interactive maps, known as embedded maps, for delivery through their own website without any coding and in just a few quick steps.
 This is a unique service that is delivered to the public through the Geoportal.

-Move the vertical slider left to right to compare sea ice extent between January and July.
+Move the vertical slider left to right to compare sea ice extent between 1979 and 2016.

 EPSG:3573 – WGS 84 / North Pole LAEA Canada